semrush/intergalactic/website/docs/style/themes/themes-global.md

         └-- versions.json
 ```

-An example of file `versions.json`:
+An example of the `versions.json` file :

 ```json
 {